capralifecycle/liflig-http4k-setup/README.md

 - Log in json-format containing metadata about request.
 E.g. log id, request chain id, user info, headers, exception stacktrace etc.
+- Sets up default filters in a specific order so that log is enriched properly with data.
 - Catching unhandled exceptions and respond in standard json-format.
 - OpenTelemetry setup for recording exceptions.
 - Sets Cors policy for API.